mithunkk/jquery-plugins/docs/json.md

     , "url" : "http://barnyrubble.tumblr.com/"
     }

-Or you can shorten that all into a single string, and it will be parsed for you:

-    "Barney Rubble <b@rubble.com> (http://barnyrubble.tumblr.com/)

-Both email and url are optional either way.
+Both the email and url are optional.

 ## licenses